skip to content

 As our planet is challenged by manifold crises, concepts like complex systems and systems thinking are fundamental for many disciplines in the KPA and beyond.
 However, different disciplines have their own understanding and way to treat those concepts.
 In practice, systems thinking includes a broad array of qualitative and quantitative methods and tools designed to better understand system behaviours and intervene in the context of complexity and uncertainty.
 We suggest a workshop where these concepts can be discussed focusing on climate change adaptation.
 We aim at inviting experts from both, quantitative and qualitative areas to work intensively on controversial statements (part of the concept of the workshop which will be developed and sent to participants beforehand).
 This workshop will bring together different disciplines and intensify KPA’s links outside the Faculty and University, thus increasing its national and international visibility.

-Prof. Dr. Christian Sohler - Institute of Computer Science - Algorithm and Complexity
+Prof. Dr. Christian Sohler - Computer Science - Algorithm and Complexity

 Workshop with the topic "Algorithmic Aspects of Neural Networks"